PitPik/circularjs/documentation/API.md

 The subscriber `'tree:children': []` is a bit more complex.
 First, you can also have a subscriber callback `tree$()` like just described before and react on changes there.
 The reason of the fact that the array there is empty sits in the template.

-For further explanation let's asume the component has a view model like such:
+For further explanation let's assume the component has a view model like such:

 ```js
 this tree = [{